radish-es/opensourcelaw/content/courses/Property/exercises/membertou_FNLMA.md

 ---
-title: the Membertou First Nation's Transition to the *FNLMA*
+title: the Membertou First Nation's Transition to the FNLMA
-short: Membertou First Nation and the *FNLMA*
+short: Membertou First Nation and the FNLMA
-tags:
-  - Week 17
 ---

 Please read [this CBC News article,](https://www.cbc.ca/news/politics/indian-act-horrible-existence-senator-christmas-1.4149551) in which Senator Dan Christmas, the first Mi'kmaq member of the Canadian Senate, describes some of the challenges the Membertou First Nation has faced with respect to lands governance under the federal *Indian Act* and how his community has responded to these challenges.

 As the article notes, Membertou has recently opted out of the lands-related provisions of the *Indian Act* and opted into an alternative federal legislative regime, the *First Nations Lands Management Act* (*FNLMA*).
-The *FNLMA* enables participating First Nations to create their own land code dealing with property rights and governance on their reserve lands.
+The *FNLMA* provides a framework for participating First Nations to create their own Land Code dealing with property rights and governance on their reserve lands.

 Membertou adopted its current Land Code under the *FNLMA* in 2019.
 Some key provisions from this Land Code are excerpted below.

-{{% callout exercise %}}

 ### *Membertou Land Code*, 2019 (excerpts)